 Cannabidiol from Medical Marijuana

 The first form of Cannabidiol is extracted from medical marijuana plants.
-These plants are grown to be high in CBD but have varying amounts of the psychoactive compound THC.
+These plants contain CBD but have varying amounts of the psychoactive compound THC.
 They are sold to licensed dispensaries and prescribed by doctors for particular conditions in places where marijuana is regulated — like the US.

-While medical marijuana is grown to be high in CBD for the treatment of specific ailments, the THC content can vary dramatically, sometimes getting as high as the CBD content.
+While medical marijuana contains CBD, the THC content can vary dramatically, sometimes getting as high as the CBD content.

 The problem with medical marijuana (besides the possibility of getting a strain that is high in THC) is that it’s not currently legal everywhere.
 In the United States, you must be living in certain states and obtain a prescription from a doctor to receive medical marijuana.